Robert A. Bryan: Florida Atlantic University

+University of Florida

-When president Marshall Criser retired in 1989, Bryan served as the acting president of the University of Florida from 1989 to 1990.
-As a long-time vice-president of the university administration, he immediately placed his own stamp on it.
-During his twelve months as the university's interim president, Bryan became enmeshed in high-profile controversies involving NCAA violations by two of Florida's sports coaches.
-He was responsible for the forced resignation of Florida Gators football coach Galen Hall in September 1989, following alleged NCAA rules infractions by Hall and the football staff, and, together with athletic director Bill Arnsparger, for hiring Heisman trophy-winning Florida alumnus Steve Spurrier as the new head coach of the Gators football team in December 1989.
-Only weeks after Bryan was responsible for Hall's forced resignation, he also demanded the resignation of Gators basketball head coach Norm Sloan for unrelated NCAA violations; Sloan was replaced by interim coach Don DeVoe.
+Following the retirement of University of Florida president Marshall Criser in 1989, Bryan served as the acting president of the University of Florida from 1989 to 1990.
+As a long-time vice president of the university administration, he immediately placed his own stamp on it.

+During his twelve months as the university's interim president, Bryan became enmeshed in high profile controversies involving NCAA violations by two of the university's athletic coaches.
+He was responsible for the forced resignation of Florida Gators football coach Galen Hall in September 1989, following alleged NCAA rules infractions by Hall and the football staff, and, together with athletic director Bill Arnsparger, for hiring Heisman Trophy-winning University of Florida alumnus Steve Spurrier as the new head coach of the Gators football team in December 1989.

+Only weeks after Bryan was responsible for Hall's forced resignation, he demanded the resignation of Gators basketball head coach Norm Sloan for unrelated NCAA violations; Sloan was replaced by interim coach Don DeVoe.
 The Florida Board of Regents publicly credited Bryan with making difficult, but decisive decisions to preserve the integrity of the university.

+University of Central Florida

 Bryan was recalled from retirement in 1991, when the Board of Regents asked him to serve as the interim president of the University of Central Florida in Orlando.
-He was credited with creating the new UCF satellite campus in downtown Orlando.
+He was credited with creating the new UCF satellite campus in downtown Orlando, Florida.

+University of South Florida

-Having developed a reputation as a capable university administrator, he was asked to serve as the interim president of the University of South Florida in Tampa from 1993 to 1994—the third time he served as interim president of a major state university.
-During his term at South Florida, Bryan took the step of requiring significantly greater financial commitments from the athletic department, boosters and alumni before the university's new South Florida Bulls football program began intercollegiate play.
+Having developed a reputation as a capable university administrator, he was asked to serve as the interim president of the University of South Florida in Tampa from 1993 to 1994, the third time he served as interim president of a major state university.

+During his term as interim president of the University of South Florida, Bryan required significantly greater financial commitments from the athletic department, boosters, and alumni before the university's new South Florida Bulls football program began intercollegiate play.

-In addition to his work as a professor and university administrator, Bryan also served as the president of the Florida Association of Colleges, as a consultant for the Southern Association of Colleges and Schools, and was the author of numerous books, journal articles and reviews.
+In addition to his work as a professor and university administrator, Bryan also served as the president of the Florida Association of Colleges and as a consultant for the Southern Association of Colleges and Schools.
+He authored several books, academic journal articles, and reviews.

-Personal
+Personal life

 Bryan was married to the former Kathryn Elizabeth Williams; they had two children, Lyla Bryan King and Matthew Bryan.
 His wife died in 2007.
 Bryan lived in Gainesville, Florida.
-He died on December 27, 2017, at the age of 91.